gskbyte/GSKStretchyHeaderView/README.md

 ## Example project

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo and open the workspace file `GSKStretchyHeaderView.xcworkspace`.

 ## Installation

 GSKStretchyHeaderView is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your Podfile, [you can check the Example Podfile to see how it looks like](https://github.com/gskbyte/GSKStretchyHeaderView/blob/master/Example/Podfile):

 ```ruby
 pod "GSKStretchyHeaderView"